Dean's Executive Council

 Chief Financial Officer, Calavo

 Mr. Manion is a CPA, Certified Treasury Professional, Certified Production and Inventory Control Manager, Certified in Investor Relations and Certified by the National Association of Corporate Directors.
-He holds an undergraduate degree is from the University of Notre Dame, and serves on the board of Greenhouse Marketing Agency; Wilson Daniels, Inc. a fine wine distributor and the Notre Dame Club of Ventura County.
+He holds an undergraduate degree is from the University of Notre Dame, and serves on the board of several private equity backed businesses as well as the Petco Foundation.
 He is also co-host of the Southern California CFO Summit, an annual invitation-only conference of CFO's.

 Chief Financial Officer, Moderna, Inc.